NE1NN/mini-lop/feature3_implementation.md

 Also, I set such that there is 20% chance of returning non favoured seeds and 80% of returning favoured seeds.
 This is to avoid starving some potentially good seeds.

-I then find all the seeds that haven't been used in the cycle.